16. Environments and evaluation (*)#

 ## [1] "spammity spam"

-precisely the above named object is fetched.
+precisely the foregoing named object is fetched.

-save.image can be used to save the current workspace,
+save.image saves the current workspace,

-by default, to the file named .Rdata
+i.e., the global environment, by default, to the file named .Rdata

-directory.
 Test this function in combination with load.

 Note